 If you need help seeing the material composition of your dresser, here’s an example of MDF:

 As you can see, it looks like wood.
-But, the sides reveal the truth.
+But the sides reveal the truth.
 MDF is an acronym for medium-density fiberboard.
-It's like particleboard.
-However, it's denser and stronger.
+It’s like particleboard but denser and stronger.
 MDF is a mix of sawdust and shavings.

 Manufacturers use resin and wax to hold them together.
 If you have an MDF dresser, be careful when sanding.
-Sanding MDF carelessly produces lots of dust that linger in the air.
+Sanding MDF carelessly produces lots of dust that lingers in the air.

-It can irritate your lungs and eyes quickly.
-Luckily enough, IKEA uses acrylic paint over them.
-So, you won't have to sand too much.
+It can quickly irritate your lungs and eyes.
+Luckily, IKEA uses acrylic paint over them, so you won’t have to sand too much.

 Wood